-Sharon is a human resources manager with a passion for reading and research and hanging out in her own backyard.
+Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

 Preparing the garden soil by digging up each growing season is key to keeping it healthy.
 If it is a flower or vegetable garden you want then soil preparation is a preliminary requirement.